PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 So, [open an Issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/new/choose), choose "custom form" and fill it out completely.
 There are very good reasons behind all of the questions.
 Cutting corners only cuts your chances of getting help and getting quality help as it's difficult enough to debug remotely.
 Don't handicap people that want to help by not providing enough information.

 **Be sure and run your program outside of your IDE** ***first***.
 Start your program from the shell using `python` or `python3` command.
-On numerous occassions much time was spent chasing problems caused by the IDE.
+On numerous occasions much time was spent chasing problems caused by the IDE.
 By running from a command line, you take that whole question out of the problem, an important step.

 ***Don't sit and stew, trying the same thing over and over***, until you hate life... stop, and post an Issue on the GitHub.
 Someone **WILL** answer you.
 Support is included in the purchase price for this package (the quality level matches the price as well I'm afraid).
 Just don't be too upset when your free support turns out to be a little bit crappy, but it's free and typically good advice.